denoland/manual/getting_started/permissions.md

 - **-A, --allow-all** Allow all permissions.
 This enables all security sensitive functions.
 Use with caution.

-### Permissions allow-list
+### Configurable permissions

-Deno allows you to control the granularity of some permissions with allow-lists.
+Some permissions allow you to grant access to a specific list of entities (files, servers, etc) rather than to everything.

 #### File system access

-This example restricts file system access by allow-listing only read access to the `/usr` directory.
+This example restricts file system access by allowing read-only access to the `/usr` directory.
 In consequence the execution fails as the process was attempting to read a file in the `/etc` directory:

 ```shell